sdc/moodle-local_leapwebservices/readme.md

     Clicking the **Edit** button allows you to rename the web service (not recommended) and enable/disable the service.
 It is enabled as default.

     When done, return to the **Web services &rarr; Overview** screen.

 9.  **6.
 Add functions** and **7.
 Select a specific user** have already been completed as part of **5.
 Select a service**, so ignore them.

-Also ignore **8.
+10. Click **8.
 Create a token for a user**.

+    In the *Username / user id*  box, type in the exact username of the user created / selected in **step 4**, above.
+This is a required field.

+    **Note:** For us, our authentication system Shibboleth uses usernames in the form of an email address:

+    Select *Leap* from the *Service* drop-down list, if it is not already chosen.
+(If you have Moodle mobile web services enabled, then they will appear also and I believe are the default option.)
+This is also a required option.

+    If you wish, you may restrict the IP addresses from which the *Leap User* is allowed to log in from.
+If you know, for example, that the computer/server with the address `172.100.100.1` is the only server which should be accessing Moodle, then put that IP address in the **IP Restriction** box.
+This way, if someone does find out the username and password for this user, they still won't be able to log in unless they also gain access to the server with that IP address.

+    If you wish to restrict the date until which this user can log in with this token, check the **Enable** checkbox and set the date accordingly, either with the drop-down menus or by clicking on the date-picker menu icon.
+Remember that you may always create another token for this user at any time, with a longer (or no) expiry: many can run concurrently.

+    Click **Save changes** when done.
+You will be taken back to the **Manage tokens** screen, which will now an alphanumeric token next to the name of your user.
+Your token will look something like

-10. As mentioned earlier, you may benefit from turning on **Web services documentation** but it is strongly advised to turn it off when it is no longer necessary.
+11. As mentioned earlier, you may benefit from turning on **Web services documentation** but it is strongly advised to turn it off when it is no longer necessary.

     Click **9.
 Enable developer documentation**, check the checkbox, then click **Save settings**.
 Documentation will only be shown for enabled protocols.

-11. Click **10.
+12. Click **10.
 Test the service**.
 This will perform a **live test** using the user created earlier against a Moodle web service: whatever you run *will* run (assuming no problems), so do not do anything destructive without meaning it.

     Select **simple** authentication method and the **REST** protocol.
 I strongly suggest using the function *moodle\_user\_get\_users\_by\_id* as this is a read-only, non-destructive query.
 Click **Select**.

 ## History

-* 2013-09-25, v0.3.1: Documentation changes only: how to configure Moodle to use web services.
+* 2013-11-25, v0.3.1: Documentation changes only: how to configure Moodle to use web services.
 No code changes.
 * 2013-08-30, v0.3.1: Removed Moodle user table fields which no longer exist, preventing stack traces in the Moodle/Apache logs.
 * 2013-05-24, v0.3: Minor update as the mdl_course table has had some columns re/moved elsewhere in Moodle 2.5.
 * 2012-11-20, v0.2: Initial release of the plugin.